websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/validating-text-and-numeric-field-entries.md

     ![Validate data to ensure you're collecting only useful information.](./validating-text-and-numeric-field-entries/images/01.png)

 Once validation has been enabled, configure the settings.
-For example, the Text field can specify the _If Input_ condition and the _Show Error Message_ to indicate how validation failed.
+For example, the Text field can specify the _Accept If Input_ condition and the _Error Message_ to indicate how validation failed.

 The Field validation rule is triggered as soon as a User navigates away from a validated form field (by clicking into another field, for example).